Democratic Rep. Tim Ryan to seek open US Senate seat in Ohio

 Ryan has nearly two decades of Washington experience.
 He has nuanced positions on abortion — he is pro-abortion rights and Irish Catholic — and guns — he has gone from an A to an F rating from the National Rifle Association.
 He also engages in the spiritual practice of mindfulness, about which he has written a book.

-Others, however, are strongly pushing for the party to put forth a woman or person of color for the job, arguing Democrats have taken the Black vote for granted and run white male candidates for top jobs before who lost.
+He joins the Senate race after some had strongly pushed for the party to put forth a woman or person of color for the job, arguing Democrats have taken the Black vote for granted and run white male candidates for top jobs before who lost.

 Ryan has said he plans to run a statewide campaign, seeking votes in every region besides the Democrat-dominated large cities.